angular/angular-cli/docs/documentation/stories/asset-configuration.md

 # Project assets

-You use the `assets` array inside the build target in `angular.json` to list files or folders you want to copy as-is when building your project.
+You use the `assets` array inside the build target in `angular.json` to list files or folders you want to copy as-is when building your project. if you think you need to exclude files, consider not putting that thing in the assets

 By default, the `src/assets/` folder and `src/favicon.ico` are copied over.